The Oval (Wirral)

 The Oval (sometimes referred to as the Bebington Oval and Port Sunlight) is a Municipal athletics stadium in Bebington, Merseyside and leisure centre with outdoor ski slope.

 The venue has played host to Tranmere Rovers F.C. reserve and ladies teams.
-The track is regularly used by Wirral AC and many competitions such as the Merseyside Championships take place here.
+The track is regularly used by Wirral AC and Warriors Pentathlon & AC and many competitions such as the Merseyside Championships take place here.

 The ground has an eight-lane running track which was originally paid for by Lever Brothers in the 1920s but has since undergone an upgrade.
-It is the home to the athletics club Wirral AC.
+It is the home to a number athletics clubs.

 It was featured in the film Chariots of Fire and represented the Stade Olympique Yves-du-Manoir.